Who can be a mentee in the MAGIC program?

 If I join as a mentor, will I be available to any mentee in HuskyLink?

 This is up to you.
-By default you will only be available to anyone in HuskyLink, which includes other students and alumni at UConn.
-However, you can opt-out of this under the privacy settings in your profile.
+By default you will only be available to anyone in the MAGIC program or group in HuskyLink.
+However, you can opt-in to make your profile visible to other UConn students and Alumni via the privacy settings in your profile.

 How do I reduce or increase my availability?